sven-hash/docs/docs/smart-contracts/overview.md

 title: Overview
 ---

-The Nyx blockchain **TODO add link to explorer** is based on [CosmWasm](https://cosmwasm.com/).
+The Nyx blockchain is based on [CosmWasm](https://cosmwasm.com/).
 It allows users to code smart contracts in a safe subset of the Rust programming language, easily export them to WebAssembly, and upload them to the blockchain.
+Information about the chain can be found on the [Nyx blockchain explorer](https://nym.explorers.guru/).

 There are currently two smart contracts on the Nyx chain:
 * the [Mixnet contract](/docs/next/smart-contracts/mixnet) which manages the network topology of the mixnet, tracking delegations and rewarding.